freesewing/freesewing/markdown/org/docs/patterns/skully/fabric/en.md

 ## Hair

 Skully needs hair.
-Embrodery floss works very well, and can be had in all colors.
+Embroidery floss works very well, and can be had in all colors.

 ## Needle